onnx/working-groups/safety-related-profile/documents/needs.md

 -	Error propagation analysis: assess sensitivity of outputs to small perturbations
 -	Traceability: verify that all model components (nodes, operators, weights) are linked to requirements

+#### Analysis
+[TBC]

+> Refine what is actually needed in terms of traceability.

 ### NEED `AI-008`: `Behavioral determinism and predictability`

 #### Description
 The model implementation shall behave in a deterministic and possibly predictable manner:
-- All inputs that may have an impact on the functioncperformed by the model must be identified and documented.
+- All inputs that may have an impact on the function performed by the model must be identified and documented.
 - No operator having a stochastic or unpredictable behavior must be allowed.
 - The effects of rounding must be documented.
 The precision of the operators must be specified.
 The valid range for the operators must be defined.
 The behaviour in case of error (e.g., overflow) must be documented.
 - Numerical instability of operators must be precluded or at least documented.
 - The model structure must be completely described by the model description.
 In particular, the size of all  tensors and the structure of the graph must be completely described in the model.
 More generally, all operations done on the tensors must be explicitely described in the model (e.g., no implicit type casting, [broadcasting](https://www.tensorflow.org/api_docs/python/tf/broadcast_to), shape inference).

+#### Analysis
+[TBC]

+> Define unstability in this context.

 ### NEED `AI-009`: `Resource usage determinism and predictability`

 #### Description
 The model implementer needs to provide an upper bound of memory usage.
 Therefore, constructs which memory usage would vary dynamically (e.g., depending on an input) should be prevented.

+#### Analysis
+The objective is **not** to provide a means to estimate memory usage at model level since this actually depends on the implementation, but to preclude operators for which predictability would be intrinsically impossible.
+[TBC]

 ### NEED `AI-010`: `Execution time determinism and predictability`

 #### Description
 The model implementer needs to provide an upper bound of execution time.
 Therefore, contructs which execution time would vary "significantly" (in particular: in an unpredictable way) should be prevented.

+#### Analysis
+The objective is **not** to provide a means to estimate WCETs at model level since this actually depends on the implementation, but to preclude operators for which predictability would be intrinsically impossible.
+[TBC]

-### NEED `AI-011`: `Support for verification`
+### NEED `AI-011`: `Support for verification activities`

 #### Description
 The model developer needs means to support verifying compliance of his/her implementation of the model to the model.
 This concerns in particular demonstration of compliance with the operator and graph semantics.